Sudan Fast Facts

 (CNN)Here's a look at what you need to know about The Republic of Sudan, a North African country bordering the Red Sea, Egypt, Libya, Chad, Central African Republic, South Sudan, Ethiopia and Eritrea.

-Between 2003 and 2008, at least 300,000 people were killed, and 3 million displaced during the Darfur Conflict, fighting between rebel groups and the government.
+Between 2003 and 2008, at least 300,000 people were killed, and three million displaced during the Darfur Conflict, fighting between rebel groups and the government.

 About Sudan: